shayneholmes/shayneholm.es/content/blog/tax-efficiency.md

 Is tax efficiency around minimizing your taxes?
 It shouldn't be.
 Think instead about maximizing returns instead, and that will point you in the right direction.

-[^1]: The real impact of the deduction is to lower the effective interest rate of the mortgage, from, say, 4.0% to 3.4%, assuming that (a) you itemize more than the standard deduction already, (b) you aren't in any credit phaseout ranges, and \(c) ignoring air resistance.
+[^1]: The real impact of the deduction is to lower the effective interest rate of the mortgage, from, say, 4.0% to 3.4%, assuming that (a) you itemize more than the standard deduction already, (b) you aren't in any credit phaseout ranges, and \(c) negligible air resistance.